 What is a Small Finance Bank?

-- Small Finance Banks (SFBs) is a specific segment of banking created by RBI under the guidance of Government of India.
+- Small Finance Banks (SFBs) is a specific segment of banking created by RBI under the guidance of the Government of India.

 - Objectives of setting up Small Finance Banks is furthering financial inclusion by primarily basic banking activities to unserved and under-served sectors.
 It includes

 - In short, Small Finance Banks are set up for these unserved and underserved segment with a basic objective of:

 - Provision of savings vehicles primarily to unserved and underserved sections of the population in India